Font Converter

 What is a CSS Unicode Range?

 Latin fonts typically use 100–1,000 glyphs, while CJK fonts require 10,000+ glyphs for basic coverage.
 The OpenType specification limits each font file to a maximum of 65,535 glyphs.
-Declaring unicode-range in @font-face triggers conditional font downloading — browsers evaluate which code points exist in the page content and fetch only the matching font files.
+Declaring unicode-range in @font-face triggers conditional font downloading: browsers evaluate which code points exist in the page content and fetch only the matching font files.
+This is particularly powerful for CJK font optimization, where splitting a single large font into multiple unicode-range subsets can reduce initial download size by over 90%.

 Coordinate unicode-range with font subsetting for maximum file size reduction: subset the font file to remove unused glyphs AND declare unicode-range to prevent unnecessary downloads.
 The median WOFF2 Latin font measures 12–19 KB (phpied.com analysis of 1,074 Google Fonts), but CJK fonts without subsetting reach 1–5 MB.